oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 # 3 Use Case 2 - Media Consumption Pattern Dataset for Consumer Behavior Insights{#uc2}<a name="uc2"></a>

-## 3.1 Persona{#uc2--persona}
+## 3.1 Use case{#uc2--use-case}

-### 3.1.1 Name{#uc2--persona--name}

-Jordan Liu

-### 3.1.2 Role{#uc2--persona--role}

-Data Strategy Director

-### 3.1.3 Background{#uc2--persona--background}
+Jordan Liu's current project involves curating a dataset that tracks media consumption habits across diverse platforms.
+This dataset aims to empower media buyers and sellers in accurately targeting their audience segments, facilitating personalized content strategies for industries ranging from consumer goods to tourism.

+## 3.2 Role{#uc2--role}

-Jordan holds an MA in Data Science with a focus on market analytics.
-With a decade of experience in media analytics, Jordan has developed a deep understanding of the media consumption landscape.
+Jordan Liu, Data Strategy Director, with a a decade of experience in media analytics and a deep understanding of the media consumption landscape.
-His career began in data analysis, evolving into strategic roles that leverage data insights to drive industry innovation, particularly in media consumption patterns.

-### 3.1.4 Responsibilities{#uc2--persona--responsibilities}
+His responsibilities include

 - Overseeing the development and distribution of comprehensive media consumption datasets.
 - Ensuring datasets adhere to the latest data provenance standards for transparency and reliability.
 - Collaborating with stakeholders across healthcare, consumer goods, and travel industries to tailor data offerings.
 - Guiding the integration of datasets into client systems to optimize targeted content delivery and marketing strategies.
 - Advocating for data-driven decision-making within the company and among clients to foster industry innovation.

-## 3.2 Use Case{#uc2--use-case}

-Jordan's current project involves curating a dataset that tracks media consumption habits across diverse platforms.
-This dataset aims to empower media buyers and sellers in accurately targeting their audience segments, facilitating personalized content strategies for industries ranging from consumer goods to tourism.

-### 3.2.1 Goals{#uc2--use-case--goals}
+## 3.3 Goals{#uc2--goals}

 - Ensure comprehensive coverage of media consumption patterns to provide actionable insights for diverse industries.
 - Maintain high standards of data transparency to build trust and encourage collaboration.
 - Enhance clients' operational efficiency and compliance through strategic data integration.

-### 3.2.2 Challenges{#uc2--use-case--challenges}
+## 3.4 Challenges{#uc2--challenges}

 - Balancing data comprehensiveness with privacy and ethical considerations.
 - Keeping pace with rapid changes in media consumption behaviors and technology.
 - Ensuring data standards provide necessary transparency to data buyers and that the metadata is compatible with automated data procurement systems.

-## 3.3 How the Standards are Used{#uc2--standards-use}
+## 3.5 How the Standards are Used{#uc2--standards-use}

-For Jordan to ensure the dataset his company is offering to buyers meets the standards required for AI analytical models, he fills out the following metadata associated with the dataset he has curated:
+To ensure the dataset the company is offering to buyers meets the standards required for AI analytical models, the following metadata associated with the dataset is curated:

-### 3.3.1 Version Used for Metadata{#uc2--standards-use--version-used-for-metadata}
+### 3.5.1 Version Used for Metadata{#uc2--standards-use--version-used-for-metadata}

 Jordan ensures the dataset utilizes version 1.0.0 of the data provenance standards, thereby future proofing the metadata and making it backwards compatible, especially with systems that automate metadata ingestion.

-### 3.3.2 Dataset Title / Name{#uc2--standards-use--dataset-title-name}
+### 3.5.2 Dataset Title / Name{#uc2--standards-use--dataset-title-name}

 He titles the dataset "March 2024 Global Media Consumption Trends," which reflects the data contents and production time frame.

-### 3.3.3 Unique Metadata Identifier{#uc2--standards-use--unique-metadata-identifier}
+### 3.5.3 Unique Metadata Identifier{#uc2--standards-use--unique-metadata-identifier}

 Jordan generates a UUID and assigns "550e8400-e29b-41d4-a716-446655440000" as the unique identifier, to ensure identification within the data ecosystem.

-### 3.3.4 Metadata Unique URL{#uc2--standards-use--metadata-unique-url}
+### 3.5.4 Metadata Unique URL{#uc2--standards-use--metadata-unique-url}

 Jordan enters "example.com/550e8400-e29b-41d4-a716-446655440000/metadata.html" as the URL to be used for direct access to the data provenance standards metadata, ensuring transparency and easy reference by downstream consumers assessing the data for consumption.

-### 3.3.5 Metadata Location for Datasets Feeding the Current Dataset{#uc2--standards-use--metadata-location}
+### 3.5.5 Metadata Location for Datasets Feeding the Current Dataset{#uc2--standards-use--metadata-location}

 Jordan outlines the lineage and sources contributing to the dataset for comprehensive understanding and traceability by entering three values, "example.com/550e8400-e29b-41d4-a716-44665543902", "example.com/550e8400-e29b-41d4-a716-44665544732", and "example.com/550e8400-e29b-41d4-a716-446655465722" as the values.

-### 3.3.6 Date of Previously Published Version of the Dataset{#uc2--standards-use--date-of-previous-version}
+### 3.5.6 Date of Previously Published Version of the Dataset{#uc2--standards-use--date-of-previous-version}

 This metadata field documents the date, if applicable, when the dataset was previously published and allows downstream consumers to track dataset evolution and updates.
 Jordan leaves the field blank as this dataset is published for offer for the first time.

-### 3.3.7 Creator{#uc2--standards-use--creator}
+### 3.5.7 Creator{#uc2--standards-use--creator}

 The market analysis company name, "AnalytiQuest Ventures" is listed by Jordan, attributing dataset ownership and responsibility for its integrity.

-### 3.3.8 Source (if Different From Creator){#uc2--standards-use--source}
+### 3.5.8 Source (if Different From Creator){#uc2--standards-use--source}

 Since AnalytiQuest Ventures is the generator of the data, Jordan leaves the field blank;
 the creator of the dataset already accurately depicts the source of the data as AnalytiQuest Ventures.

-### 3.3.9 Data Origin Geography{#uc2--standards-use--data-origin-geography}
+### 3.5.9 Data Origin Geography{#uc2--standards-use--data-origin-geography}

 This metadata field identifies the geographic data points that are included to contextualize the media consumption  patterns, and so Jordan enters the following values for the metadata in order of requirements -- country, state,  city: United States, Florida, Miami;